 This is probably my favorite kind of debate.
-I read this most of the time, and I think it's blatantly clear when you're spreading off stolen prep from the wiki (which you should recut at a minimum) or from backfiles and when you cut the argument yourself.
+I read this most of the time, and I think it's blatantly clear when you're spreading off stolen prep from the wiki (which you should recut at a minimum) or from backfiles compared to when you cut the argument yourself.
 In CX, if you can't explain your theory coherently, I'm going to keep that in mind for speaks.
 If it's really bad, it'll be hard to win off that ethical framework.

 Go for it - just make sure if you use big words in the tagline that the average high school English teacher would not understand, I probably won't either.
 Give me clear overviews and go through the 2NR in a systematic manner for high speaks.

 I'm good with these but I don't really read these.
 Articulate a clear ballot story of why you should win.
-I've always read T-Framework against these so keep that in mind, it's not unwinnable in front of me so go for it if it’s your thing, but explain why I should vote for you.
+I've always read T-Framework and similar arguments against these so keep that in mind, it's not unwinnable in front of me so go for it if it’s your thing, but explain why I should vote for you.

 Prep ends when the flash drive leaves the computer or when the email has been sent.
 Putting the document together is prep.
 Again, it is prep.
 Stealing prep is a no-no, just take some prep - it looks much better for your ethos.

 This is kind of sketch for me.
 I think it depends on the specific nature of what sort of skep you’re reading and how you’re implicating it – there’s a difference between reading skep against a performance aff and using skep triggers in a phil debate to frame why your framework should win.
 Again, if you have to ask yourself whether you should be reading this, you probably shouldn’t.